Ithius/song-localization/_songs/slide.md

       - "If I'm down, • this heartache will never die"
       - ""
       - "*Instrumentals*"
       - "(Hey, you guys!
-Any louder than this and you'll pack up and leave!)"
+Keep it down or you're packing up!)"
       - ""
       - "*Chrous 2*"
       - "Belt out • on the road"